Covert Comic Home Page

 Tuesday

-Officially didn't drive over to State Department this morning to not pick up my dip passport for my non-TDY to Iraq.
+Officially didn't drive over to State Department this morning to not pick up my dip passport for my non-TDY to Baghdad.
 While there, reflected that State Department officers have diplomatic immunity, while CIA spooks have diplomatic autoimmunity.

 Thursday